ginstrom/paladin-novel/epub-master.md

 Maera's weathered face showed the first hint of interest.
 "Then keep these two alive."
 The corner of her mouth twitched—not quite a smile, but close.

 Gond set down his empty bowl.
-"We're heading for Darach.
+"We're heading for Blackwater.
 Need information.
 Need..."
 His jaw tightened.
 "Justice."

 Pell's eyes brightened at the mention of the city.
 "Streets full of opportunity.
 Coin changing hands."